 If you are their partner, spouse, parent or guardian it also depends on:

-•how much you earn
+how much you earn

-•any money or assets you have.
+any money or assets you have.

+G

 Guaranteed Childcare Assistance Payment

 If you are under 19 and have a child under five, and are in full-time education, training or work-based learning, you may be able to get the Guaranteed Childcare Assistance Payment (GCAP) to assist with the cost of childcare

-Who can get it
+Who can get it?

 You may be able to get GCAP if you are:

-•receiving a Young Parent Payment (or 16 – 18 years old and included as a partner of a specified beneficiary)
+receiving a Young Parent Payment (or 16 – 18 years old and included as a partner of a specified beneficiary)

-•in full-time education, training or work-based learning
+in full-time education, training or work-based learning

-•the main caregiver for a child under the age of five.
+the main caregiver for a child under the age of five

 Or, if you are not on a benefit, and you are:

-•under 18
+under 18

-•attending secondary school full-time
+attending secondary school full-time

-•the main caregiver for a child under the age of five
+the main caregiver for a child under the age of five

-•either living with, and supported by your parents or guardian, or married or in a civil union or de facto relationship.
+either living with, and supported by your parents or guardian, or married or in a civil union or de facto relationship.

 If you have a partner, in order to receive GCAP there needs to be a good reason why your partner can’t provide childcare.
 For example, a good reason could be that they are studying, working or actively seeking work.